 Now, the exciting journey starts from Chengdu, and the first stop will be Ya'an, located at the western edge of the Sichuan Basin and on the upper reaches of the Yangtze.
 I advise you to try the fish of Ya'an.
 It's really delicious.

-It will not take you too long to get to Kangting, only 230km away from Ya'an, the capital of Garze Tibetan Autonomous Prefecture.
+It will not take you too long to get to Kangding, only 230km away from Ya'an, the capital of Garze Tibetan Autonomous Prefecture.
 Kangding was an important trading town for many centuries, where Chinese brick tea was carried by porters from Chengdu and other centers to trade for Tibetan wool.
-The Riding mountain and Mugecuo lake are the famous scenic spots there.
-The riding mountain is a very beautiful and charming mountain in China.
+The Riding Mountain and Mugecuo Lake are the famous scenic spots there.
+The Riding Mountain is a very beautiful and charming mountain in China.
 The Mugecuo Lake, also known as savage sea, is one of the most biggest highland lakes.
 At an elevation 2600-3780m, it was comprised by lakes, forest, hot springs, snow peaks and strange stones, so it's really a beautiful place.

-From KangTing to Xindou Bridge (71km, tar road):
+From Kangding to Xinduqiao Bridge (71km, tar road):

-Your next stop will be Xindou Bridge when you finished the sightseeing of Kangding.
+Your next stop will be Xinduqiao Bridge when you finished the sightseeing of Kangding.
 It is the place where the Sichuan-Tibet highway was divided into Northern and Southern routes.
-At an elevation of 3300m, the Tibetan villages is a unique scenery, but the natural scenery is more beautiful.
+At an elevation of 3,300m, the Tibetan villages is a unique scenery, but the natural scenery is more beautiful.
 I am sure you will be attracted by the wonderful place, so just take more pictures.

-From Xindou Bridge to Litang (205km, tar road):
+From Xinduqiao Bridge to Litang (205km, tar road):

-You still can pay a visit to Juli monastery, a very old monastery, if you get enough time in Xindou bridge.
+You still can pay a visit to Juli Monastery, a very old monastery, if you get enough time in Xinduqiao Bridge.
 At present, the road condition maybe not so good, but you will get to Litang town when you pass by Yajiang.
 It's only 205 kilometers.
-At an elevation of over 4000m, Litang is not uncommon for travelers to feel the affects of altitude sickness.
+At an elevation of over 4,000m, Litang is not uncommon for travelers to feel the affects of altitude sickness.
 The town is famous for its annual horse-racing festival, held from 1 to 7 August.
 It's a great time to visit this place when the town swells with tens of thousands of local Khampas and their colourful Tibetan tents.
 Litang is also famed as the birthplace of the 7th and 10th Dalai Lamas.
 There's some scope for hiking around Litang; and it will be a good experience.

 From Litang to Markam (276km, tar road):

-The Maoya grasslands lie in the west of Litang and is surrounded by many mountains.
+Maoya Grasslands lie in the west of Litang and is surrounded by many mountains.
 I am sure the huge grasslands will give you a different experience.
 In addition, I advise you to visit the Maoya grasslands together with Genie mountains which are the Tibetan Buddhist mountains.
-The Genie mountains are formed by three main peaks, separately at an elevation of 6224m, 5807m and 5780m.
+The Genie mountains are formed by three main peaks, separately at an elevation of 6,224m, 5,807m and 5,780m.
 All of them are very scared in the local people.
-In addition, the Pucuogou natural ecological reserve is 36km away from the road to Batang, where you can hundreds of hot springs, that is, Chaluo geothermal area, the biggest hot springs groups in Sichuan.
+In addition, the Pucuogou natural ecological reserve is 36km away from the road to Batang, where you can see hundreds of hot springs, that is, Chaluo geothermal area, the biggest hot springs groups in Sichuan.

-From Markam to Rawu (447km, sand road and tar road):
+From Markam to Zogang (157 km, sand road and tar road)

-Now, congratulations, you are already in Tibet, I think you must be a little tired, but you should be more focused yourself because the wonderful journey is still long and the road conditions is not good enough.
-Ok, the next stop is Zuogong country, which is located in the southern of Chamdo Prefecture.
-It is a very important traffic hub, even in the ancient time.
+Now, congratulations, you are already in Tibet.
+I think you must be a little tired, but you should be more focused yourself, because the wonderful journey is still long, and the road conditions is not good enough.
+OK, the next stop is Zogang county, located in the southern of Chamdo Prefecture.
+It is a very important traffic hub since the ancient time.
 Most of the population is Tibetans there, and the natural scenery is various, besides, both Lancang River and Nujiang River cross over the Zogang county.

-Keep moving, you will get to Bangda country, where you can feel the Bangda prairie, groups of flocks and herbs roaming there.
-The animal husbandry is well-developed in Bangda country.
-Except animal husbandry, this kind of grasslands environment produces many medical plants, such as Cordyceps, Fritillaria, Rhodiola rosea and so on.
-Bangda country is also a traffic hub.
-The famous Chamdo Bangda airport is located there.
-It's the highest airport in the world, at an elevation of 4,334 metres (14,219ft).
+Keep moving, you will get to Bangda county, where you can feel the Bangda Prairie, groups of flocks and herbs roaming there.
+The animal husbandry is well-developed in Bangda county.
+Besides animal husbandry, this kind of grasslands environment produces many medical plants, such as Cordyceps, Fritillaria, and Rhodiola Rosea and so on.
+Bangda county is also a traffic hub.
+The famous Chamdo Bangda airport is located there, and it's the highest airport in the world, at an elevation of 4,334 metres (14,219ft).

-Finishing the trip of Bangda country, your next destination will be Rawu town in Nyingchi prefecture, about covering 195 kilometers.
-At an altitude of 3,807metres, the town of Rawu is quite close to the original Tibetan village.
-To the southeast of the village is a large chorten and a small temple.
-The most famous scenic spot is Rawu lake, located in the southwest of Baxoi county of Chamdo.
-The lake can be divided into three parts.
+Finishing the trip of Bangda county, your next destination will be Ranwu town in Nyingchi prefecture, about 195 kilometers, at an altitude of 3,807 metres.
+The town of Ranwu is quite close to the original Tibetan village.
+To the southeast of the village is a large chorten and a small temple, the most famous scenic spot is Ranwu Lake, located in the southwest of Baxoi county of Chamdo.
+It can be divided into three parts.
 The blue water, white snow peaks, and the green grasslands make it a charming place.

-From Rawu to Nyingchi (359km, sand road and tar road):
+From Ranwu to Nyingchi (358 km, sand road and tar road)

 Nyingchi is the lowest place in the Qinghai-Tibet plateau, at an average elevation of 3,000meters, and it enjoy the high reputation of "Tibetan JiangNan".
 Visiting Nyingchi is a nice try.
 The ecological environment is protected well and the climate is very suitable.
-The old Monba and Lhoba are living in Nyinghchi and still keep their lifestyle and religious faith.
-I think it's necessary to talk about the Bayi which has been developed fast to a modern industry town.
-It is the political, economic and cultural center of the Nyingchi prefecture.
-Except Bayi town, you can't miss Niyang river, which is a major river in south-west Tiebt and the longest tributary of the Yarlung tsangpo river.
-The Niyang river flows through the town of Bayi and then joins the Yarlung Tsangpo in Cemeng, Nyignchi, with an average flow of 538 cubic meters per minute; and it has an aquatic potential of 2.08 million kilowatts.
+The old Monba and Lhoba are living in Nyinghchi.
+They still keep their lifestyle and religious faith.
+I think it's necessary to talk about the Bayi which develop fast as a modern industry town, and it's the political, economic and cultural center in the Nyingchi prefecture.
+Besides Bayi town, you can't miss Nyang River, which is a major river in south-west Tiebt and the longest tributary of the Yarlung Tsangpo river, and it flows past the town of Bayi.
+The river joins the Yarlung Tsangpo in Cemeng, Nyignchi, with an average flow of 538 cubic meters per minute, and it has an aquatic potential of 2.08 million kilowatts.

-Keep moving, one more 140 kilometers, you can visit Basum lake when you get near to Gongbudajiang.
-It is a sacred lake for local people, and it was award the title of international forest park in 2001.
-The water is very clean and you can see snow peak, Seagulls and white cranes in it, so the scenery is really attractive.
+Keep moving, one more 140 kilometers, you can visit Basum Lake when you get near to Gongbujiangda.
+It is a sacred lake for local people, and it was awarded the title of international forest park in 2001.
+The water is very clean and you can see snow peak, Seagulls and white cranes from it, so the scenery is really attractive.
 It will take your tired feeling away.

-Ok, the road is not bad when you move forward, but there is a place called Mila mountain pass you have to pass through.
-It is located at an elevation about 5000 metres.
+The road is not bad when you move forward, but there is a place called Mila mountain pass for you to cross over, located at an elevation about 5000 metre.
 The road will be narrow and bumpy then, but you can have a good rest when you get there.
-It will be agreeable to overlook the whole Tibet area and take some pictures of the boundary monument.
+It will be agreeable to overlook the whole Tibet area and take some picture with the boundary monument.
 I guess you must be touched by the beautiful Tibetan scenery.
 You will get to the Gongbudajiang County when you cross over Mila mountain pass, known as Tibetan JiangNan because of the warm climate and enough rainfall.

 Mila Mountain Pass

-OK, I think it's time for celebration, because you are close to Lhasa, which is the political, economic and cultural center of Tibet Autonomous Region, also the Administrative capital.
+OK, I think it's time for celebration, because Lhasa is just in front of you now, which is the political, economic and cultural center of Tibet Autonomous Region, also the Administrative capital.
 Lhasa is one of the highest cities in the world.
-You can tour around Lhasa city and visit culturally significant Tibetan Buddhist sites such as the Potala Palace, Jokhang and Norbulingka palaces, and some other scenic spots.
+You can tour around Lhasa city and visit culturally significant Tibetan Buddhist sites such as the Potala Palace, Jokhang and Norbulingka palaces, and many other scenic spots.
 It's no doubt that the Potala Palace is a must-see site, which firstly was built by Tibetan king, Songtsen Gampo, as a present for his bride princess Wen Cheng of Tang Dynasty.

-It is just the beginning of your Tibetan journey when you get to Lhasa.
-There are still so many wonderful scenic spots and cultural sites waiting for you.
-I can't list all them out, so just enjoy yourself.
-By the way, you can contact us, if you want to make your journey more convenient and unforgettable.
+It is just the beginning of your Tibetan journey when you get to Lhasa, There are still many other wonderful scenic spots and cultural sites waiting for you.
+I can't list them all out here, so just enjoy yourself.